Team503/SwiftMediaStack/README.md

 # Why did you choose to use external file servers, especially Windows ones?

 Three main reasons, really.
 One, that I believe storage should stand alone, siloed and inviolate, unsullied by the brazen code that calls itself an application.
 Just on general principle.
-And also because my NAS may be homebuilt, but it's not at all like the petabytes of storage in my office datacenter.
+And also because my NAS may be homebuilt, but it's not at all unlike the petabytes of storage in my office datacenter.

 Second, I utilize many applications which access those files, some Active Directory aware, some LDAP aware, and some not at all.
 I find it much easier to use AD's nested grouping and permissions structures than Linux's kludgy half-ass attempts at LDAP implementation.